 Most app development quotes cover build.
 They don’t cover what comes after.

 Maintenance.
 Plan for 15 to 20 percent of your initial build cost per year.
 Dependencies go stale.
 Platforms update.
 Security patches ship on their own schedule.
-An unmaintained app is not a finished app.
-It is a liability accumulating quietly.
+An unmaintained app is not a finished app — it is a liability accumulating quietly.

 Hosting and infrastructure.
 A simple app might run for $50 a month on a modest cloud setup.
 A data-heavy platform with real traffic can run several thousand.
-Ask your vendor what the production environment looks like and what it costs to run it at your expected load.
+Ask your vendor what the production environment looks like and what it costs to run at your expected load.

 App Store fees and review timelines.
 If you’re building a native mobile app, Apple takes 15 to 30 percent of in-app purchases.
 Both Apple and Google have review processes with timelines you do not control.
 Factor this into your launch planning before it becomes a surprise.